Advancing inclusivity through assistive technology

 People with fine motor disabilities can use large switch buttons to navigate online.
 At the same time, non-speaking people who can’t control certain parts of their bodies can use eye-tracking technology to communicate.

-8. Closed Captioning and Transcripts
+8. Closed captioning and transcripts

 Deaf people and hard-of-hearing individuals need a video alternative for equal access to content.